Court Involved Therapist Training

 Registration fee: $1,200

-Effective interventions throughout the divorce process, including pre-divorce, post-divorce, co-parenting plans, custody schedules, and custody and co-parenting dispute resolution.
+Effective interventions throughout the divorce process, includinEvg pre-divorce, post-divorce, co-parenting plans, custody schedules, and custody and co-parenting dispute resolution.

-This 36-hour Court Involved Therapists course will train you to meet the qualifications of the Association of Family and Conciliations Courts (AFCC) practice guidelines.
+This 36-hour Court Involved Therapists course will train you to meet the qualifications of the Association of Family and Conciliations Courts (AFCC) Court-Involved Therapy guidelines.

 Participants are required to have completed their COVID-19 vaccinations at least two weeks prior to the start of this program or provide proof of a negative test within 24 hours prior to the start of training.
 In-person attendance is strongly encouraged.
 However, if you are unable to travel and are interested in attending remotely, please contact the Registration Manager for more information.